 SOAN 020B/EDUC 068.
 Urban Education

-Descriptions of the courses listed previously can be found in each department's course listings in this catalog.
+Course descriptions can be found in each department’s course listings in this catalog.

 * Note: Seminars are limited in size, departmental majors and minors are often given registration priority, so public policy minors may not be admitted.